microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 [Microsoft Entra application proxy](/entra/identity/app-proxy/overview-what-is-app-proxy) provides secure remote access and single sign-on (SSO) to on-premises web applications.
 It allows users to access their on-premises applications through an external URL, the My Apps portal, or other internal application portals.

-In this tutorial, you learn how to Configure Microsoft Entra application proxy using Microsoft Graph APis.
+In this tutorial, you learn how to Configure Microsoft Entra application proxy using Microsoft Graph APIs.

 > [!IMPORTANT]
 > The app proxy-specific API operations are currently available only on the `beta` endpoint.